 Nelson (Richmond) to Motueka

-After your pick up in Nelson we start our cycle journey at Richmond.
+After your pick up in Nelson at around 8.30am, we start our cycle journey at Richmond.
 This section of Tasman’s Great Taste Trail winds alongside the scenic Waimea Inlet which is the largest enclosed estuary in the South Island and home to a wide range of sea birds including the bar-tailed godwit, white heron, royal spoonbill, little egret, Australasian bittern, and banded rail.

 You ride to the popular recreation area/ beach on Rabbit Island and arrive at the Mapua Ferry, which transfers you to the seaside village of Mapua.